saktbv/sap_piper/documentation/docs/scenarios/abapEnvironmentTest.md

 ## Configuration

+Please refer to the [configuration page](../pipelines/abapEnvironment/configuration.md).

+## Example

-Please refer to the [configuration page](../pipelines/abapEnvironment/configuration.md) or have a look at these examples: Running ATC checks on a [transient system](https://github.com/SAP-samples/abap-platform-ci-cd-samples/tree/atc-transient) or running ATC checks on a [static system](https://github.com/SAP-samples/abap-platform-ci-cd-samples/tree/atc-static).
+Please have a look at the configuration examples to run ATC checks on a [transient system](https://github.com/SAP-samples/abap-platform-ci-cd-samples/tree/atc-transient) or on a [permanent system](https://github.com/SAP-samples/abap-platform-ci-cd-samples/tree/atc-static).